escodebar/trainings/slides.md

 * Collaboration: Ever tried to collaborate using a shared folder?
 * Version control: How are new features added to stable versions?
 * "The tangled working copy problem" is discussed later
+* Never lose a line of code again and forget about rewriting work already done!

 Statistics:
 * Who worked already in a collaboration?
 * How many people where part of the collaboration?
 (2, 5, 10, bigger groups)
 * Who collaborated using Dropbox?
 * How did you exchange code / text files?
+* Who had to maintain several versions of the same software already?
+* How did you handle that situation?

 ---